 • Complete all courses in the studio art major.

-a) complete pre-student teaching clinical experiences
+• Successfully complete pre-student teaching clinical experiences (embedded in coursework) and methods courses.

 Please contact the Education Department for specific requirements and deadlines for acceptance to the student teaching semester.